-The Wednesday Word, June 13, 2012: Jesus is Jehovah Jireh
+The Wednesday Word.
+August 3, 2022: Jesus is Jehovah Jireh

 I often hear preachers proclaim that Jesus, Jehovah Jireh will provide all our material needs.
-I have no problem with this statement for I can personally testify of being in full time ministry since the 1980s, without salary.
+I have no problem with this statement for I can personally testify of being in full-time ministry since the early 1980s, without a salary.
 Jehovah Jireh has provided every need and will, by grace, continue to provide.

-But, when this name Jehovah Jireh was first brought to our attention, it didn't have to do with finances, but, rather, with substitutionary sacrifice.
+But, when this name, Jehovah Jireh, was first brought to our attention, it didn't have to do with finances, but, rather, with substitutionary sacrifice.
 The designation of Jehovah the provider is first found in Genesis 22, and it concerns the faithful provision of a substitute for Isaac.
 Do you remember the story?
 The Lord had told His friend Abraham to take his beloved son Isaac and sacrifice him on an altar.
 Old Abraham, I'm sure was confused by this command and, if so, he had every right to be for, after all, the Lord had given him Isaac as a child of promise.